 A note on the property indicates that the station was done in by a shyster who conned the owners into buying money plates that could be used to print up counterfeit $10 bills.
 The owners thought they had a way to get rich quick, but it didn’t quite work out that way.
 One of them was arrested for using the phony dough, and the station was shuttered.

-Other long stretches of Route 66 weren’t especially interesting but did offer a chance to experience small-town America.
-There were a handful of little communities and a lot of farmland as I passed through towns like Davenport, Chandler, Stroud, Bristow and Sapulpa.
+Other long stretches of Route 66 in Oklahoma weren’t especially interesting but did offer a chance to experience small-town America.
+There were a handful of little communities and a lot of farmland.
+As the Oklahoma road trip continued, I passed through towns like Davenport, Chandler, Stroud, Bristow and Sapulpa.

 I found an odd historic marker that mentioned the Run of ’89 without fully explaining what it was.
 And it used the word “peopled” as a verb.
 Strange!